 Three resources were used to investigate relationships between cardiometabolic GxEs and adaptation to climate and geography.
 First, two genome-wide studies have examined associations between genetic variants and climatic and geographical characteristics, including latitude, seasonality, precipitation, solar radiation and temperature [58,59].
 Second, a collection of genes was identified as under selection in different human populations with roles in cultural practices, often with rationales pertinent to agriculture, diet and societal behaviors [60].
 Third, a number of other studies have assessed adaptation at candidate loci for specific phenotypes and we chose to examine those germane to cardiometabolic traits.
 From these reports, we found that 25 of 189 different genes supporting cardiometabolic GxE interactions show adaptation to climatic and geographical characteristics (Table 1).
 Just 23 of 453 loci participating in main effect associations for these cardiometabolic traits, as mined from the GWAS catalog [45], show adaptation to climate and geography features, indicating significant enrichment in the GxE dataset (p <0.001, two sample z-test).

-How does the level of over-representation across any category compare to overrepresentation of that category from results from mQTL GWAS (either our own, or the GWAS catelogue)
+How does the level of over-representation across any category compare to over-representation of that category from results from mQTL GWAS (either our own, or the GWAS catelogue)

 Tissue based e-QTLs